Role: Senior Product & UX DesignerClient: Oxford City GuideMulti-phase, 2024–2025

 Oxford City Guide app screens

 Oxford City Guide is a multilingual mobile app (iOS/Android) serving tourists, students, and academics across hundreds of POIs and tours.
 The inherited UI had monolithic tour flows, inconsistent spacing and terminology, and weak clarity around offline mode and permissions.
-Map and tour flows relied on implicit behaviors — auto-start, ambiguous exit — audio failed silently, and "offline" was unproven.
+Map and tour flows relied on implicit behaviors: auto-start, ambiguous exit.
+Audio failed silently, and "offline" was unproven.

 The work spanned a refactor stabilization phase and iOS launch readiness, embedded with the PM and engineering team.

-Team: Flutter engineers, QA, content, data Tools: Figma, Flutter UI reviews, moderated and unmoderated usability tests, localization and accessibility audits, design system tokens, telemetry pairing
+Team: Flutter engineers, QA, content, and data Tools: Figma, Flutter UI reviews, moderated and unmoderated usability tests, localization and accessibility audits, design system tokens, telemetry pairing

 Deliver a trustworthy, offline-capable guide while aligning with Apple HIG and privacy expectations.
 The goal: modernize the experience without breaking existing functionality, and prepare for App Store and Play review with privacy-safe patterns.

-• What convinces users offline actually works (proof flows, download sizing, test snippets)?
+• What convinces users offline actually works?

-• What audio behaviors (speed, fallback, transcripts) keep users engaged despite network drops?
+• What audio behaviors keep engagement high?

-• How do permission prompts and privacy copy affect adoption and denial rates?
+• How do permission prompts affect adoption?

-• Which UI terms resonate across languages ("places" vs "POIs"), and how to show translation coverage?
+• Which UI terms resonate across languages?

-User Research & Discovery
+Research & Strategy

 Methods: Moderated usability on tour start/exit, offline packs, and audio fallback.
 Unmoderated tasks for start/exit microflows.
 Field tests on spotty networks and airplane mode.
 Accessibility runs (large text, screen reader, outdoor contrast).
 Localization checks for en/ja/fr permission copy and translation coverage.